What New Furnace Efficiency Standards Mean for You in 2023

 Differences Between One- and Two-Stage Furnaces

 One-stage furnaces have a single stage of operation and operate either at full power or not at all.
-In other words, the furnace will always run in order to maintain a desired level of comfort within your home.
+This translates to higher energy bills because the furnace is always running in order to maintain a desired level of comfort at home.

-Two-stage furnace, in comparison, have two stages of operation, low and high.
-While in the low stage, the furnace runs at reduced capacity in order to maintain a desired temperature more efficiently within your home.
+Conversely, two-stage furnaces have two stages of operation, low and high.
+While in the low stage, the furnace runs at reduced capacity in order to maintain the desired temperature more efficiently.
 When more warmth or cooling is needed, the furnace will shift to its high stage and operate at maximum capacity.

-Arrange Your Furnace Install Appointment with 1st Choice Heating & Air Conditioning, Inc. Today
+Arrange Your Furnace Install Appointment with 1st Choice Heating & Air Conditioning Today

-Modern furnace technology can be confusing.
-That’s why our 1st Choice Heating & Air Conditioning, Inc. experts are here to help with a complimentary, no-pressure quote for furnace installation.
-We’ll assess your home, your heating specifications and your budget, and then we’ll help you find the right solution.
+It takes experience and dedication to stay up to date about furnace technology advancements.
+That’s why 1st Choice Heating & Air Conditioning experts are here to help with a no-cost, no-pressure quote for furnace installation.
+We’ll assess your home, your heating requirements and your budget before helping you find the ideal solution.
 Call us at 949-204-0859 to get started today!